barc/backbone.giraffe/src/docs/collectionView.md

 # Giraffe.Contrib.CollectionView

-This example details how to use [`Giraffe.Contrib`](https://github.com/barc/backbone.giraffe/blob/master/dist/backbone.giraffe.contrib.js) to implement views for a collection of fruits with the CollectionView and ItemView/ModelView design pattern.
+This example details how to use the [`Giraffe.Contrib`](https://github.com/barc/backbone.giraffe/blob/master/dist/backbone.giraffe.contrib.js) to implement views for a collection of fruits with the CollectionView and ModelView design pattern.

 :::BEGIN Example

 ## Live Example

-Here is the live example detailed below.
-Each fruit is rendered using an item view named `FruitView`.
+Here is the live example.
+Each fruit is rendered using an item view named `FruitView` which inherits directly from `Giraffe.View`.
 The collection of fruits are children of a single collection view named `FruitsView`.

 - `clone` button creates a duplicate of the fruit